Hilbert space embeddings of independence tests and interaction measures of several variables: Generalized Independence tests embedded in Hilbert spaces

-is PDI$_{k}$ unless $k=1$ or $n=k$.
-The reason is that if we analyze the explicit expression for this kernel, there are kernels which may depend on more than $k$ variables of $x_{\vec{1}}$ and of $x_{\vec{2}}$ simultaneously. \item There is a difference in the definition of $ \mathfrak{I}^{\prime}$ in the case $n=k$ in Lemma \ref{PDInsimpli} and the one in Lemma \ref{PDI2simpli}.
-We remark that their difference is a kernel in $\mathds{X}_{n}$ that is zero whenever one of the coordinates of $x_{\vec{1}}$ and $x_{\vec{2}}$ is equal, and the double integration with respect to any measure in $\mathcal{M}_{k}( \mathds{X}_{n})$ is zero. \end{enumerate} \end{remark}
+is PDI$_{k}$ except when $k=1$ or $n=k$.
+The reason is that if we analyze the explicit expression for this kernel, some of its terms depend on more than $k$ variables of $x_{\vec{1}}$ and of $x_{\vec{2}}$ simultaneously. \item The difference between the definition of $\mathfrak{I}^{\prime}$ in Lemma \ref{PDInsimpli} (for the case $n=k$) and the one in Lemma \ref{PDI2simpli} is a kernel in $\mathds{X}_{n}$ that is zero whenever at least one of the coordinates of $x_{\vec{1}}$ and $x_{\vec{2}}$ is equal, and whose double integral against any $\mu\in\mathcal{M}_k(\mathds{X}_n)$ is zero. \end{enumerate} \end{remark}

-Now, we present another symmetry property that will lead to a better behavior of the kernel presented in Lemma \ref{PDI2simpli}.
+Now, we present another symmetry property that will lead to better behavior of the kernel presented in Lemma \ref{PDI2simpli}, taking into account Remark \ref{pdiksymmetryissues}.

-\begin{definition} An $n-$symmetric kernel $\mathfrak{I}: \mathds{X}_{n} \times \mathds{X}_{n} \to \mathbb{R}$ is called complete $n-$symmetric if for any $F \subset \{1, \dots,n\}$ and $x_{\vec{1}}, x_{\vec{2}}, x_{\vec{3}}, x_{\vec{4}} \in \mathds{X}_{n} $
+\begin{definition} An $n$-symmetric kernel $\mathfrak{I}: \mathds{X}_{n} \times \mathds{X}_{n} \to \mathbb{R}$ is called complete $n$-symmetric if for any $F \subset \{1, \dots,n\}$ and $x_{\vec{1}}, x_{\vec{2}}, x_{\vec{3}}, x_{\vec{4}} \in \mathds{X}_{n} $

 \end{definition}